aishwaryanaidu14/chatbot-clouddefense/README.md

 # CloudDefense Chatbot Setup Guide

-This guide will walk you through setting up the CloudDefense chatbot project, which uses Python Flask along with various libraries for web scraping and natural language processing.
+This guide will walk you through setting up the CloudDefense chatbot project

 ## Prerequisites